onesentforth/discipleschool/content/post/the-end-game/index.md

 +++
 title = "The 'End' Game"
 description = "No matter how many times you guess about when the world will end, you can only ever be correct one time.
-So, what is there to gain from all this guessing?
+So what is there to gain from all this guessing?
 What's the point?" author = "Jason West" date = "2018-07-22" lastmod = ""